Is CBD Oil Legal Where You Live? Find Out Here

 The legislation went even further to reclassify industrial hemp and hemp-based products, such as CBD oil, separate from marijuana cannabis based on its shallow tetrahydrocannabinol (THC) content.
 And according to federal law, hemp cannabis can only contain 0.3 percent THC.

 A few years later, a revised version of the statute – referred to as the 2018 Farm Bill – passed, which finally legalized the commercial growth, production, and manufacture of hemp.
-This federal ruling also allowed CBD oil and other products derived from hemp to become more accessible.
+This federal ruling also allowed CBD oil and other products derived from hemp plants to become more accessible.
 But does that mean CBD oil is legal?
+And where is CBD legal?
 The answer isn’t black and white.
-Read on to learn about CBD is or isn’t legal in your state.
+Read on to learn about whether CBD is or isn’t legal in your state.

 What Is CBD Oil?

-So then, what is CBD exactly?
-Cannabidiol (CBD) is a phytocannabinoid that naturally occurs in Cannabis sativa strains; it’s a non-psychoactive, organic compound that alone cannot induce any intoxicating effects.
+So then, what is CBD exactly, and is CBD legal?
+Cannabidiol (CBD) is a phytocannabinoid that naturally occurs in Cannabis sativa strains; it’s a non-psychoactive, organic compound that alone cannot induce any intoxicating side effects.
 It’s also one of the most studied cannabinoids because of its valuable benefits for maintaining wellness, and it is produced in both marijuana and hemp cannabis.

 How Is CBD Oil Legal?